tommysundstrom/DevonThink-helper/Readme.txt

  * Take PDF files of web-pages, replace them with Readability-versions of the page and transform it to rtf.
    At least on my databases, the Move To/See Also-functionality used to be worthless.
-After applying Readability to the pages, the results are much better (but strength of the recommendation is still seldom better than the red area).
+After applying Readability to the pages, the results are much better.
 Also, it reduces the size of the database considerably.

    Cavets:  Will download the page again (so in worst case, if the page has disapered from the web, it will be replaced
             by a 404)